radovankavicky/ramene/README.md

 #### Fact

-> We function well in a sea of unknowns. - [Ellen Ullman](https://www.goodreads.com/quotes/614530-the-corollary-of-constant-change-is-ignorance-this-is-not)
+> It’s the modularity of things at any one layer, that actually makes the system work the way that it does. - [Benjamin Bratton](https://www.youtube.com/watch?v=3c3jXPBG-NY&feature=youtu.be&t=2558)

 #### Languages and Tools: